nosolobots/stroustrup_ppp/chapter_4/README.md

    all previous squares.
 We suggest that you write out the value of all your variables for each iteration of the loop so that you can see what’s going on.

+9. Try to calculate the number of rice grains that the inventor asked for in exercise 8 above.
+You’ll find that the number is so large that it won’t fit in an int or a double.
+Observe what happens when the number gets too large to represent exactly as an int and as a double.
+What is the largest number of squares for which you can calculate the exact number of grains (using an int)?
+What is the largest number of squares for which you can calculate the approximate number of grains (using a double)?